Lake Chaubunagungamaug: Name

-The lake's name comes from Loup, an Algonquian language, and is often said to mean, "Fishing Place at the Boundaries—Neutral Meeting Grounds".
+The lake's name comes from the Algonquian language of the Nipmuc and is often said to mean, "Fishing Place at the Boundaries—Neutral Meeting Grounds".
 A more fitting translation is "lake divided by islands", according to anthropologist Ives Goddard.

 Today, "Webster Lake" may be the name most used, but some (including many residents of Webster) take pride in reeling off the longer versions.
 This lake has several alternative names.
 Lake Chaubunagungamaug is the name of the lake as recognized by the U.S. Department of the Interior, and is the name appearing in the earliest local records.

-Algonquian-speaking peoples had several different names for the lake as recorded on old maps and historical records.
+Algonquian-speaking people had several different names for the lake as recorded on old maps and historical records.
 However, all of these were similar in part and had almost the same translation.
 Among other early names were "Chabanaguncamogue" and "Chaubanagogum".
 Early town records show the name as "Chabunagungamaug Pond", which was also the name of the local Nipmuc town (recorded in 1668 and 1674 with somewhat different spellings).
 This has been translated as "boundary fishing place", but something close to "fishing place at the boundary" or "that which is a divided island lake" may be more accurate.

-A 1795 map of Massachusetts indicated the name, using the long-form's first eight syllables, as "Chargoggagoggmanchoggagogg".
+A 1795 map of Massachusetts indicated the name, using the long form's first eight syllables, as "Chargoggagoggmanchoggagogg".
 A survey of the lake done in 1830 lists the name as "Chaubunagungamaugg", the six-syllable older name.
 The following year, both Dudley and Oxford, which then adjoined the lake, filed maps listing the lake by its eight-syllable form, as "Chargoggagoggmanchoggagogg".
 Anthropologist Ives Goddard considers that 1831 name to be a cartographer's creation that corrupted the actual name while confusing this lake with nearby Manchaug Pond.

 Long name

 The exaggerated name "Lake Chargoggagoggmanchauggagoggchaubunagungamaugg" (/tʃɚˈɡɒɡəɡɒɡˌmænˈtʃɔːɡəɡɒɡtʃəˌbʌnəˈɡʌŋɡəmɔːɡ/) is a 45-letter alternative name for this body of fresh water, often cited as the longest place name in the United States and one of the longest in the world.
-Many area residents, as well as the official website of the town of Webster, consider the longer version correct.
+Many area residents and the official website of the town of Webster consider the longer version correct.

 The humorous translation is: "You fish on your side, I'll fish on my side, and no one shall fish in the middle".
 Its humorous translation was perhaps invented by Laurence J. Daly, editor of The Webster Times.
 According to Ives Goddard, Curator of Anthropology at the Smithsonian Institution, Daly created this "monstrosity" around 1921, though this is probably not correct, as the name was in use as early as c.
 1910 on postcards.

 Spellings of the long name vary; in 2009, following six years of press reports, the local Chamber of Commerce agreed to have the spelling changed on its signs, but a 45-letter version of the name arrayed in a semicircle is still used.
 Webster public schools use one long form of the name in various capacities.